Indian Foreign Service: Career Progression

+The decision of appointment to the post of Foreign Secretary is entirely at the discretion of the Appointments Committee of the Cabinet.
+In certain cases, the age of the officer is immaterial; for instance, S. Jaishankar, who joined the service at the age of 22, became Foreign Secretary, with only three days remaining before his retirement.
+Vinay Mohan Kwatra joined the service, even at the age of 26 and subsequently became Foreign Secretary.
+Conversely, many officers who joined at a young age, such as 23 or 24, did not attain this position, for not fulfilling the above conditions.

+While higher studies, such as a Master's degree or Ph.D., are encouraged by the MEA to provide officers with a broader perspective, such qualifications do not influence promotion.
+For example, Harsh Vardhan Shringla holds only a B.A. degree and nevertheless became Foreign Secretary.

-Rank structure
+Rank Structure

 In Indian missions abroad, the highest-ranking officials are the Heads of Missions, who holds the rank of ambassadors, high commissioners, and permanent representatives.
 They lead the various embassies, high commissions, and intergovernmental organisations worldwide.
 Heads of Posts are Consuls General who heads Consulate Generals in missions abroad.
 In MEA headquarters, the highest-ranking official among the secretaries is the Foreign Secretary.

 Also in some cases, the senior most IFS officers also held the office of National Security Advisor (NSA) and also the Principal Secretary who have the rank even above the Cabinet Secretary and the Foreign Secretary.

 The following is the structure of the Indian Foreign Service: